gromacs/gromacs/docs/release-notes/2025/major/performance.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-In |Gromacs| 2024, one had to manually enable the instant-submission mode of AdaptiveCpp when building GROMACS (``-DSYCL_CXX_FLAGS_EXTRA=-DHIPSYCL_ALLOW_INSTANT_SUBMISSION=1``).
+In |Gromacs| 2024, one had to manually enable the instant-submission mode of AdaptiveCpp when building |Gromacs|
+(``-DSYCL_CXX_FLAGS_EXTRA=-DHIPSYCL_ALLOW_INSTANT_SUBMISSION=1``).
 Now it is enabled by default, improving performance by up to 20% when running on GPU and slightly reducing the CPU usage when using